zulip/zulip.github.io/gsoc-ideas.md

-look through our library of tasks that are great for first-time contributors ([guide](https://github.com/zulip/zulip#ways-to-contribute)), and comment on an issue that appeals to you and say "I'm going to work on this."
+look through our library of tasks that are great for first-time contributors ([guide](https://github.com/zulip/zulip#ways-to-contribute)), and comment on an issue that appeals to you with a comment like "I'm going to work on this."
 Then start working on it!
 If you have any setbacks or you get stuck, [tell us what you're trying to do and what you've already tried](https://blogs.akamai.com/2013/10/you-must-try-and-then-you-must-ask.html),